fortinetdev/terraform-provider-fortios/website/docs/d/fortios_firewall_policy.html.markdown

 * `custom_log_fields` - Custom fields to append to log messages for this policy.
 The structure of `custom_log_fields` block is documented below.
 * `replacemsg_override_group` - Override the default replacement message group for this policy.
 * `srcaddr_negate` - When enabled srcaddr specifies what the source address must NOT be.
+* `srcaddr6_negate` - When enabled srcaddr6 specifies what the source address must NOT be.
 * `dstaddr_negate` - When enabled dstaddr specifies what the destination address must NOT be.
+* `dstaddr6_negate` - When enabled dstaddr6 specifies what the destination address must NOT be.
 * `service_negate` - When enabled service specifies what the service must NOT be.
 * `internet_service_negate` - When enabled internet-service specifies what the service must NOT be.
 * `internet_service_src_negate` - When enabled internet-service-src specifies what the service must NOT be.
+* `internet_service6_negate` - When enabled internet-service6 specifies what the service must NOT be.
+* `internet_service6_src_negate` - When enabled internet-service6-src specifies what the service must NOT be.
 * `timeout_send_rst` - Enable/disable sending RST packets when TCP sessions expire.
 * `captive_portal_exempt` - Enable to exempt some users from the captive portal.
 * `decrypted_traffic_mirror` - Decrypted traffic mirror.